kcrary/istari/docs/typechecking.md

 - Another way to deal with a recalcitrant subterm is to mark it for manual typechecking.
-The constant `manual` is the identity (*i.e.,* `manual M` = `M`), but the typechecker sets aside any typechecking obligation for a manual term.
+The constant `manual` is the identity (*i.e.,* `manual M` = `M`), but the typechecker sets aside any typechecking obligation for a manual expression.
 Thus, if one wishes to leave `M` out of typechecking, one can first run:

       fold /manual M/